 - Circular Polarizer

 B+W XS-Pro HTC MRC Nano Coating screw-on filters in sizes to fit most of my lenses.
-I use a step-up ring to mount a polarizer on my 90 TS lens.
+I use a step-up ring to mount a polarizer on the 90 TS lens.

 Filters – 4-inch